texttest/storytext/readme.txt

 Installation:

     Go to the "source/lib" directory and run "python setup.py install".
+    On Windows, this will probably install to C:\Pythonxx\Scripts, which will then need to be in your PATH.
-    Alternatively, just leave the directory in place and add its "source/bin" directory to your PATH (and its "source/lib" directory to your PYTHONPATH if you use application events or shortcuts).
+    Alternatively on UNIX, just leave the directory in place and add its "source/bin" directory to your PATH (and its "source/lib" directory to your PYTHONPATH if you use application events or shortcuts).

 Documentation: